wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

    Common Language Protocol

    There are many other similar tools, but these are the most popular and supported.

+   For Makefile templates to Bash scripts, install and run Daniel Schauenberg's <a target="_blank" href="https://github.com/mrtazz/checkmake">CheckMake</a>

    For Python programs, install and run Flake8.